Dutch Oven Daddy

 • 4 russet potatoes cubed into 1 inch pieces

-• 8 tablespoon olive oil extra virgin
+• 8 tablespoons olive oil extra virgin

-• 4 teaspoon seasoning salt
+• 4 teaspoons seasoning salt

 US Standard - Metric